dhansonTechtonic/database-react-bulma-sass-phase/LessonPlan.md

 - [ ] **Instructor acts as a facilitator**

 Have the students ask questions about what is going on in the files in this project.
-Go over .babelrc, .env, .gitignore, .jshintrc, app.js, and package.json
+Go over the .gitignore, .jshintrc, public folder, index.js, App.js, and package.json

 - [ ] **Have learners explain how and why using the language objectives as many times and ways as possible**